 Posted By Ziga Breznik, Last updated: March 2, 2020

 A 401(k) retirement plan is a kind of tax-advantaged account for retirement.
 Employees can make contributions to 401(k) accounts through strategies like automatic payroll withholding.
 Some employers also choose to match those contributions to help employees build up a better retirement account.
-Some also choose a 401k to gold IRA rollover, where funds are transferred to a IRA where precious metals are held in custody.
+Some also choose a 401k to gold IRA rollover, where funds are transferred to an IRA where precious metals are held in custody.
 When done correctly, it is completely tax free.
+For a list of the best rated companies see our Gold IRA companies top picks.

 This is one of the most common retirement plans that employers can give to an employee.
 It’s named according to a specific part of the Internal Revenue Code of the United States, and It’s relatively easy to understand (with a bit of information).